melindawinter/employee-directory/README.md

 ## Description

 This is a React app that will allow an employer to easily find an employee's contact information.
 Columns can be sorted in ascending or descending order and a search field allows for quick searching.
-I set it up to populate
+I set it up to populate using a random user api to show what it would look like for a larger company.

 ## Table of Contents